Industry Groups vs. Product Groups: Got Exit Opps?

 With industry groups, by contrast, you work within one industry but on many different types of deals – equity, debt, M&A, and so on.
 Examples include:

-- Natural Resources (Oil & Gas and Mining)
+- Natural Resources (Oil & Gas, Mining, and Power & Utilities)

 - Technology, Media & Telecommunications (TMT)